lavary/laravel-menu/README.md

 Laravel Menu does this for you automatically according to the current **URI** the time you reigster the item.

-You can also choose the element to be activated (item or the link) in `options.php` which resides in package's config directory:
+You can also choose the element to be activated (item or the link) in `settings.php` which resides in package's config directory:

 ```php